ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 internal attribute exists for the public key `s_cfg.pub_key`.
-This can be obtained, for example, by hashing the contents of the object -- either the name or underlying contained bytes -- using a collision-resistant hash function that SHA256.
+This can be obtained, for example, by hashing the contents of the object -- either the name or underlying contained bytes -- using a collision-resistant hash function, such as SHA256.

 Note that the client stores their own configuration in the map `cfgs` for future Privacy Pass interactions with `S`.